The Path to Proton Structure at One-Percent Accuracy: Methodology dependence and stability

 It is interesting to compare these results to those of the CT18 and MSHT20 determinations, shown in Fig.~\ref{fig:pdfplot-abs-nnpdf40-nointeg-q1p65gev-global}.
-In the case of the triplet $T_3$, the central CT18 and MSHT20 PDFs are also integrable, i.e. $xT_3$ vanishes as $x\to 0$, but for MSHT20 the uncertainty band extends into the non-integrable range.
-In the case of the octet $xT_8$, both CT18 and MSHT20 fail to satisfy integrability, resulting in substantially larger PDF uncertainties for light flavour separation in the small-$x$ region.
+In the case of the triplet $T_3$, the central CT18 and MSHT20 $xT_3$ PDF combination also vanishes as $x\to 0$, but for MSHT20 the uncertainty band extends into the nonvanishing (positive) range.
+In the case of the octet, for both CT18 and MSHT20 $xT_8$ does not vanish as $x\to 0$, resulting in substantially larger PDF uncertainties for light flavor separation in the small-$x$ region.